 - Hierarchical approaches have coarse and fine level map representations.
 An approximate path is found with the coarse level, and then refined with the fine level.

 - Quad trees use square regions of various sizes to represent the map.
 Large open areas can be represented by a few squares.
 Irregular edges can be represented by many small squares.
-See this and this; please send me references.
+See this; please send me references.

 Note that movement can be on grid even if your map representation is not.
 These two have the same set of waypoints: